DariuszDepta/cosmerl/README.md

 cosmerl

-# Blockchain made for fun
+# Blockchain made for fun and learning